 Japanese Language Program Outline

-Note: All language courses must be taken for a latter grade, without exception.
+Note: All language courses must be taken for a letter grade, without exception.
 Students may not take language courses for either R-Credit or Pass/Fail.

 Outline of Courses